 A need for Big Beat Challenge funding

-Teams must demonstrate that delivery of their proposal would not be possible without an international, multi-disciplinary approach and without funding on this scale.
+Teams must demonstrate that delivery of their project would not be possible without the proposed scale of funding, including any complementary funding they are able to secure.